lisaklosowski/lisaklosowski/README.md

 ---

 ## ⚡ C-suite Force Multiplier
-### Works in close partnership with the CEO, extending their reach across the org, translating intent into action, and bringing clarity to priorities.
+### Works in close partnership with CEOs, extending their reach across the org, translating intent into action, and bringing clarity to priorities.

 ---